-6.3.1 The nursing faculty role includes service to the Nursing Program, the School of Health Sciences, the University and to the community.
-This service expectation should contribute to the achievement of the mission and goals of these entities.
-Faculty will participate in governance and service activities including leadership roles within the program, school, University and community.
+6.3.1 The nursing faculty role includes service to the Nursing Program, the School of Health Sciences, the College and to the community.
+This service expectation "will include positive collaboration with one's colleagues in the achievement of individual, Program, School, and University purposes "(Stockton University Faculty Evaluation Policy-II-10.5 September 1, 2016) and should contribute to the achievement of the mission and goals of these entities.
+Faculty will participate in governance and service activities including leadership roles within the program, school, college and community.
 Those contributions will require the capacity to work collaboratively.